zacniewski/RPi-cluster-2025/docs/04_installing_OS_on_RPi-NVMe_disk.md

 ```bash
 $ sudo apt install arp-scan
 ```
-- check the interface name and local IP address with `ifconfig` and use it:
+- check the interface name and local IP address with `ifconfig` and use it with the name of proper interface:

 ```bash
 $ sudo arp-scan --interface=enp34s0 192.168.18.0/24